custom-components/ble_monitor/docs/parse_data.md

 ### Introduction

 BLE monitor has a service to parse BLE advertisements.
-This service can e.g. be used with ESPHome [BLE Gateway](https://github.com/myhomeiot/esphome-components#ble-gateway) (at the mmoment requires some manual adjustments to ESPHome).
+This service can e.g. be used with ESPHome [BLE Gateway](https://github.com/myhomeiot/esphome-components#ble-gateway) (at the moment requires some manual adjustments to ESPHome).

 You can also use this service to create support for you own home-brew sensor, as long as you make sure you follow the format of one of the existing sensors.